Category Archives: Holy Humor

 A real tongue-twister from Mississippi is Eastabutchie Baptist Church.
 (Try saying that aloud really fast.)
 Saint James the Less Catholic Church in New Orleans has to be careful how they display their name on their sign, because they don’t want anybody to think they’re “Less Catholic.”
 I wonder if Spray United Methodist Church in Eden, North Carolina believes in more than just sprinkling.
 Cape Coral, Florida has a congregation named “Church Today.”
 Can you imagine the confusion when you ask a member, “Have you been to church today?”

 Lots of churches are named “Unity” and “Harmony,” but in Miller’s Grove, Texas, they were honest enough to name the church Divide Baptist Church.
 I wonder if they split off from Petty United Methodist Church, which is also in Texas.

-My state of Georgia is full of interesting church names.
+The state of Georgia, where I lived for years, is full of interesting church names.
 I’d love to visit Star of Bethlehem Baptist in Douglasville at Christmas, and I’d love to celebrate communion at Church of the Living Bread in Stone Mountain.
 I’m sure that Georgia New Seoul Baptist Church in Tucker is a Korean congregation, but I love the double-meaning.